Welcome to the Ducklings Class!

 - Keep a look out for flyers when out and about, advertising when the circus is coming to town.

 - Put down an old sheet and make custard pies on paper plates for the children to explore.

 - Explore the smells and textures of foods found at the circus such as popcorn and candyfloss.

 - Explore bubble wrap to make a popping sound for the popcorn sounds, this can be done using hands, feet, or wheels.

 - Visit a Multi-Sensory play centre such as Boomerang in Bury.
 They have an interactive floor where the patterns and pictures change as the children move on the floor.
 Jolly Josh is another charity based multi- sensory environment and it also has a hydrotherapy pool and is based in Rochdale.

 - Use Intensive Interaction daily with your child.

 - Learn the signs of the week from our school website.

-- Go outside and experience different weathers.
+- Go to a local park and experience different environments.